-New Hampshire's "Live Free" spirit is something that all Granite Staters share, though it means something a little different to all of us.
-We rounded up a group of residents who live, work and play here and asked them to share how they "Live Free."
+New Hampshire's "Live Free" spirit inspires locals in a different way.
+We rounded up a group of residents who live, work and play here in New Hampshire to ask how they "Live Free."

 How I Live Free: Tyler McGill

 For Tyler McGill, living free in New Hampshire means getting to live out his passion for surfing every day.
-As the owner of Summer Sessions Surf Shop in Rye, NH, McGill gets to interact with customers who share his love for the sport on a daily basis, and enjoy proximity to the New Hampshire coast he loves so much.
-McGill Lives Free by living his passion, and New Hampshire happened to be the perfect platform to help him achieve his dreams.
+As the owner of Summer Sessions Surf Shop in Rye, NH, McGill gets to interact with customers who share his love for the sport on a daily basis, plus enjoy proximity to the New Hampshire coast he loves so much.
+McGill Lives Free by living his passion, and New Hampshire was the perfect launchpad to achieve his dreams.

 How I Live Free: Monadnock Oil & Vinegar

-Driven by a natural, earth-based philosophy--Korey Snow makes a living through his work as a hay farmer and his entrepreneurship of the Monadnock Oil & Vinegar Company in Peterborough.
-For Snow, growing up on a farm meant always knowing where his food came from, and that principle is evident in his own olive oil and vinegar products today.
-He wanted to create a product where people could know its source, and he wanted to surprise his customers with new twists on a timeless classic.
-Snow says that when he’s not selling olive oil or farming, he tries to enjoy New Hampshire’s great outdoors as much as possible: “I’m fishing, I’m kayaking, I’m hiking.
+Driven by a natural, earth-based philosophy--Korey Snow lives a clean, simple lifestyle.
+For Snow, growing up on a rural farm in New Hampshire meant always knowing where his food came from.
+When he began Monadnock Oil & Vinegar Company, he wanted to carry on that principle in his own products.
+Snow says that when he’s not selling olive oil or farming his family's land, he enjoys New Hampshire’s great outdoors as much as possible: “I’m fishing, I’m kayaking, I’m hiking.
 That’s how I Live Free.”

 How I Live Free: Limmer Boots

 Pete Limmer is the steward of Peter Limmer and Sons, a custom-made hiking boot shop in Intervale.
 Living Free to Pete means “loving what you do.”
-To be able to steward a three-generation family business allows Pete to do just that.
-As the business has been operated and passed down through his family since the 1950’s, generations of customers have developed along the way.
+Running a home-grown, three-generation family business allows Pete to do just that.
+Peter Limmer and Sons has been operated and passed down through the Limmer family since the 1950’s, collecting generations of customers along the way.
 Limmer gets to customize boots today for clients whose grandparents commissioned boots from Limmer’s own grandfather.
-Pete believes “money doesn’t make you live longer… happiness does.
+Pete says: “Money doesn’t make you live longer… happiness does.
 So Living Free is where it’s at.”

 How I Live Free: Able Ebenezer Brewing Company